oxcompsoc/learntocode/session2/README.md

 name = input("Please enter your name: ")
 say_hi(name)
 ```
 When we do this, we should always keep in mind that the local variable `name` inside the `say_hi` function is completely different from the variable `name` inside our main program.
-To emphasise this we can also have this example:
+To emphasize this we can also have this example:

 ```python
 def change_name(name):